 (Fla.
 Stat. § 1003.21(1)(c).)

 The state’s compulsory education laws don’t specifically say when students can drop out without parental permission.
-But they should have the right to make that decision on their own when they’re no longer minors: at age 18 or when they become legally emancipated.
+They should have the right to make that decision on their own when they’re no longer minors: at age 18 or when they become legally emancipated.
+(Fla.
+Stat. §39.01(12).)

 High School Equivalency Tests